nlohmann/json/README.md

 ## Notes

+### Character encoding

+The library supports **Unicode input** as follows:

+- Only **UTF-8** encoded input is supported which is the default encoding for JSON according to [RFC 8259](https://tools.ietf.org/html/rfc8259.html#section-8.1).
+- `std::u16string` and `std::u32string` can be parsed, assuming UTF-16 and UTF-32 encoding, respectively.
+These encodings are not supported when reading from files or other input containers.
+- Other encodings such as Latin-1 or ISO 8859-1 are **not** supported and will yield parse or serialization errors.
+- [Unicode noncharacters](http://www.unicode.org/faq/private_use.html#nonchar1) will not be replaced by the library.
+- Invalid surrogates (e.g., incomplete pairs such as `\uDEAD`) will yield parse errors.
+- The strings stored in the library are UTF-8 encoded.
+When using the default string type (`std::string`), note that its length/size functions return the number of stored bytes rather than the number of characters or glyphs.
+- When you store strings with different encodings in the library, calling [`dump()`](https://nlohmann.github.io/json/classnlohmann_1_1basic__json_a50ec80b02d0f3f51130d4abb5d1cfdc5.html#a50ec80b02d0f3f51130d4abb5d1cfdc5) may throw an exception unless `json::error_handler_t::replace` or `json::error_handler_t::ignore` are used as error handlers.

+### Comments in JSON

+This library does not support comments.
+It does so for three reasons:

+1. Comments are not part of the [JSON specification](https://tools.ietf.org/html/rfc8259).
+You may argue that `//` or `/* */` are allowed in JavaScript, but JSON is not JavaScript.
+2. This was not an oversight: Douglas Crockford [wrote on this](https://plus.google.com/118095276221607585885/posts/RK8qyGVaGSr) in May 2012:

+	> I removed comments from JSON because I saw people were using them to hold parsing directives, a practice which would have destroyed interoperability.
+I know that the lack of comments makes some people sad, but it shouldn't.

+	> Suppose you are using JSON to keep configuration files, which you would like to annotate.
+Go ahead and insert all the comments you like.
+Then pipe it through JSMin before handing it to your JSON parser.

+3. It dangerous for interoperability if some libraries would add comment support while others don't.
+Please check [The Harmful Consequences of the Robustness Principle](https://tools.ietf.org/html/draft-iab-protocol-maintenance-01) on this.

+This library will not support comments in the future.
+If you wish to use comments, I see three options:

+1. Strip comments before using this library.
+2. Use a different JSON library with comment support.
+3. Use a format that natively supports comments (e.g., YAML or JSON5).

+### Order of object keys

+By default, the library does not preserve the **insertion order of object elements**.
+This is standards-compliant, as the [JSON standard](https://tools.ietf.org/html/rfc8259.html) defines objects as "an unordered collection of zero or more name/value pairs".
+If you do want to preserve the insertion order, you can specialize the object type with containers like [`tsl::ordered_map`](https://github.com/Tessil/ordered-map) ([integration](https://github.com/nlohmann/json/issues/546#issuecomment-304447518)) or [`nlohmann::fifo_map`](https://github.com/nlohmann/fifo_map) ([integration](https://github.com/nlohmann/json/issues/485#issuecomment-333652309)).

+### Further notes

 - The code contains numerous debug **assertions** which can be switched off by defining the preprocessor macro `NDEBUG`, see the [documentation of `assert`](https://en.cppreference.com/w/cpp/error/assert).
 In particular, note [`operator[]`](https://nlohmann.github.io/json/classnlohmann_1_1basic__json_a233b02b0839ef798942dd46157cc0fe6.html#a233b02b0839ef798942dd46157cc0fe6) implements **unchecked access** for const objects: If the given key is not present, the behavior is undefined (think of a dereferenced null pointer) and yields an [assertion failure](https://github.com/nlohmann/json/issues/289) if assertions are switched on.
 If you are not sure whether an element in an object exists, use checked access with the [`at()` function](https://nlohmann.github.io/json/classnlohmann_1_1basic__json_a73ae333487310e3302135189ce8ff5d8.html#a73ae333487310e3302135189ce8ff5d8).
-- As the exact type of a number is not defined in the [JSON specification](https://tools.ietf.org/html/rfc7159.html), this library tries to choose the best fitting C++ number type automatically.
+- As the exact type of a number is not defined in the [JSON specification](https://tools.ietf.org/html/rfc8259.html), this library tries to choose the best fitting C++ number type automatically.
 As a result, the type `double` may be used to store numbers which may yield [**floating-point exceptions**](https://github.com/nlohmann/json/issues/181) in certain rare situations if floating-point exceptions have been unmasked in the calling code.
 These exceptions are not caused by the library and need to be fixed in the calling code, such as by re-masking the exceptions prior to calling library functions.
-- The library supports **Unicode input** as follows:
-  - Only **UTF-8** encoded input is supported which is the default encoding for JSON according to [RFC 7159](https://tools.ietf.org/html/rfc7159.html#section-8.1).
-  - Other encodings such as Latin-1, UTF-16, or UTF-32 are not supported and will yield parse or serialization errors.
-  - [Unicode noncharacters](http://www.unicode.org/faq/private_use.html#nonchar1) will not be replaced by the library.
-  - Invalid surrogates (e.g., incomplete pairs such as `\uDEAD`) will yield parse errors.
-  - The strings stored in the library are UTF-8 encoded.
-When using the default string type (`std::string`), note that its length/size functions return the number of stored bytes rather than the number of characters or glyphs.
 - The code can be compiled without C++ **runtime type identification** features; that is, you can use the `-fno-rtti` compiler flag.
 - **Exceptions** are used widely within the library.
 They can, however, be switched off with either using the compiler flag `-fno-exceptions` or by defining the symbol `JSON_NOEXCEPTION`.
 In this case, exceptions are replaced by an `abort()` call.
-- By default, the library does not preserve the **insertion order of object elements**.
-This is standards-compliant, as the [JSON standard](https://tools.ietf.org/html/rfc7159.html) defines objects as "an unordered collection of zero or more name/value pairs".
-If you do want to preserve the insertion order, you can specialize the object type with containers like [`tsl::ordered_map`](https://github.com/Tessil/ordered-map) ([integration](https://github.com/nlohmann/json/issues/546#issuecomment-304447518)) or [`nlohmann::fifo_map`](https://github.com/nlohmann/fifo_map) ([integration](https://github.com/nlohmann/json/issues/485#issuecomment-333652309)).

 ## Execute unit tests